Bloom-host/BloomDocs/docs/forge-mods.md

 :::note
 Be sure to use the correct version of the mod.
 Unlike Spigot/Paper, mods are likely not compatible cross version.
 :::
-Additionally, many Fabric mods require the [Fabric-API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
-Download the relevant Fabric API for you server version, and put this file in the `/mods` directory as well.

-Players *may* need to install some fabric mods locally as well.
+Nearly _all_ Forge mods need players to have them installed as well.
 Consult the documentation of your mod to see if this is required.
 Some mods may provide a seperate file for players and servers.